 Mobile coops come in a few different styles, each tailored to a specific purpose.
 For laying hens, you’ll often see coops that look like miniature barns on wheels.
 These are typically moved every few days or weekly to give the hens fresh ground for foraging.
 For meat chickens, or broilers, a floorless, hoop-style structure called a "schooner" is more common.
 These are moved daily to provide constant access to fresh pasture and to distribute manure evenly.
 No matter the style, the goal is the same: to keep your chickens on fresh, clean ground.

-Finding the Right Fit for Your Flock
+Choosing the Best Coop for Your Flock

 Choosing the right mobile coop comes down to your flock size, your property, and your long-term goals.
 Before you buy, make sure the coop is spacious enough for your chickens to live comfortably and that it’s a good fit for your yard’s terrain.
 While it can be tempting to go for a cheaper option, investing in a high-quality, well-built coop will save you money and headaches in the long run.
 A durable coop provides better protection from predators and the elements, ensuring your flock stays safe for years.
 You can even design a coop that perfectly matches your needs and style.

-Why Your Flock Will Love a Mobile Coop
+Why Your Flock Needs a Mobile Coop

 A mobile chicken coop, often called a "chicken tractor," is more than just a house on wheels.
 It’s a complete lifestyle upgrade for your flock and a game-changer for you.
 Think of it as giving your chickens a new backyard to explore every day.
 This constant change of scenery keeps them entertained, healthy, and active, which is exactly what you want for happy hens.
 For you, it means a healthier lawn, less work, and the satisfaction of knowing you’re giving your birds the best life possible.